 Identity complexity | Cross-device, anonymous stitching | Email-based, known users |

-If you checked the right column on most rows, you don't need a CDP.
-You need your tools connected.
+If you checked the right column on most rows, you don't need an enterprise CDP.
+You need a simpler one.

-The honest answer for most teams under 200 people: you need data unification (Problem 1), but you don't need the identity resolution or audience orchestration that justify a CDP's price tag.
+The honest answer for most teams under 200 people: you need data unification (Problem 1), and you may need basic identity resolution and segmentation — but you don't need the enterprise-grade anonymous tracking that justifies a $50k+ price tag.

 Your real problem looks like this: a customer upgrades in Stripe, but HubSpot still shows "free plan" for three days until someone runs the Monday CSV export.
 A support rep opens a ticket and has no billing context.
 Marketing sends an upgrade email to someone who already paid.

-This is not an identity resolution problem.
+This is not a cross-device identity resolution problem.
 You know exactly who the customer is.
 Their email is in both Stripe and HubSpot.
-The problem is that the data doesn't flow between tools automatically.
+The problem is that the data doesn't flow between tools automatically — and you need unified profiles, not scattered records.

-When to buy a CDP is a budget and scale question, not a technology question.
-If your team runs on 5-15 SaaS tools with known customers identified by email, direct sync between those tools gives you the same data unification outcome without the warehouse, the SDK, or the six-figure contract.
+A direct-sync CDP solves this.
+If your team runs on 5-15 SaaS tools with known customers identified by email, a direct-sync CDP gives you unified profiles, deterministic identity resolution, and segmentation without the warehouse, the SDK, or the six-figure contract.

-What you lose by skipping a CDP: probabilistic identity matching, cross-device anonymous tracking, and built-in audience segmentation.
-What you keep: unified customer data in every tool, updated every 15 minutes, with field-level change tracking and automatic retries.
-For a small business, that tradeoff is almost always worth it.
+What you don't get from a direct-sync CDP: probabilistic identity matching and cross-device anonymous tracking.
+What you do get: unified customer profiles in every tool, updated every 15 minutes, with identity resolution, audience segmentation, field-level change tracking, and automatic retries.
+For teams with known customers, that covers the job.

-CDP alternatives for small teams: CRM-native, iPaaS, and direct sync compared
+CDP architectures for small teams: CRM-native, iPaaS, and direct-sync CDP compared

-If a CDP is overkill, what are your actual options?
+If an enterprise CDP is overkill, what are your actual options?
 Four approaches cover the spectrum:

 CRM-native integrations.
 HubSpot and Salesforce both offer built-in integrations with common tools.
 The problem: they only sync data into the CRM, not out.
 They cover a narrow set of tools.
 And the sync is often shallow, mapping only a few default fields with no customization.

 iPaaS tools (Zapier, Make).
 Trigger-based automation works for simple "when X happens, do Y" workflows.
-The problems compound fast: no concept of records (just events), no initial backfill, no field-level change tracking, no dead letter queue.
+The problems compound fast: no concept of records (just events), no initial backfill, no field-level change tracking, no visibility into failed records.
 When a Zapier chain hits a rate limit, it fails silently.
 Per-zap pricing adds up quickly for multi-tool setups.

-Direct tool-to-tool sync.
+Direct-sync CDP.
 Connect your tools, map fields, and data flows on a schedule.
 No warehouse prerequisite, no SDK instrumentation, no SQL.
 Your database or any SaaS tool becomes the source of truth, and every destination stays updated.
-Sync every 15 minutes, track field-level changes, retry failures automatically, and catch unrecoverable errors in a dead letter queue.
+Includes deterministic identity resolution and audience segmentation.
+Sync every 15 minutes, track field-level changes, retry failures automatically, and surface unrecoverable errors with the failure reason so you can fix and retry them.

 Approach | Setup time | Ongoing cost | Backfill | Field tracking | Best for |